bimawicaksana/bimawicaksana.github.io/research/ai-voyage-planner.md

 **Affiliation:** Summer School and Conference in HI!
 Paris (HEC Paris and Ecole Polythechnique Paris) as Master student of KEDGE Business School
 ---
 <p style="text-align:center; font-size:13px; color:gray;">
-Poster presented at HI!
+I have presented the case research as Poster at HI!
 Paris Summer School and Conference, 2025
 </p>
 ---

 ### Project Overview

-Maritime transport moves over 80% of global trade and faces rising **economic and environmental pressures**.
+Currently, Maritime transport moves over 80% of global trade and faces rising **economic and environmental pressures** (UNCTAD 2024).
 Fuel can account for up to **60% of voyage expenses**, while IMO 2050 targets demand at least **50% GHG reduction**.

 This project explores how **AI-driven optimization models** can enhance ship voyage planning by balancing: